History

 A reading course on political, intellectual, and social changes in China resulting from the increased contacts with the West.

-A reading and discussion of the analytical and critical literature on sport history.
+Reading and discussion of the critical and analytical literature on sport history.

 Cross-listed course: PEDU 741